sci-42ver/SICP_SDF/sicp_notes.md

     see
     > But the stream formulation is particularly elegant and *convenient* because the *entire sequence of states is available* to us as a data structure that can be *manipulated with a uniform set of operations*.
 ### 4
-checked up to section 3.5.5 (included) and exercise checking up to 4.1.6 (excluded)
+checked up to section 4.1 (included) and exercise checking up to 4.1.7 (included)
 - > On the other hand, *normal-order evaluation* can be an extremely valuable tool, and we will investigate some of its implications in Chapter 3 and Chapter 4
 - > In Section 4.2 we will modify the Scheme interpreter to *produce a normal-order variant* of Scheme.
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.
 - chapter 1 footnote 20
+- ~~> is can serve as a framework for ex-perimenting with evaluation rules, as we shall do later in this chapter.~~ see section 4.2
 - > We will return to this issue in section 4.1.6, after we learn more about evaluation.
 - > *requires reserving storage for a procedure’s free variables* even while the procedure is *not executing*.
 In the Scheme implementation we will study in Section 4.1, these variables are stored in the procedure’s environment.
 - > otation is powerful because it gives us a way to build expres-sions that manipulate other expressions (as we will see when we write an interpreter in Chapter 4)